Coronavirus restrictions continue to loosen this week after a weekend of recreation and protest across US - KVIA

 And a second round of the virus, he said, is inevitable.
 Its severity will depend on how prepared the nation is, he said.

-While Fauci and other doctors predict a second wave of coronavirus, there is hope the US will be armed with a new tool in that fight.
+While Fauci and other doctors predict that second wave, there is hope the US will be armed with a new tool in that fight.

 The US Food and Drug Administration approved the experimental drug remdesivir as treatment for hospitalized patients with severe coronavirus.